caseyg/awesome/README.md

 *   [athensresearch/athens](https://github.com/athensresearch/athens) - Athens is no longer maintainted.
 Athens was an open-source, collaborative knowledge graph, backed by YC W21

 *   [maryrosecook/islaclj](https://github.com/maryrosecook/islaclj) - A programming language for young children

-## Rust

-*   [asciinema/asciinema](https://github.com/asciinema/asciinema) - Terminal session recorder, streamer and player 📹

-*   [Zackriya-Solutions/meeting-minutes](https://github.com/Zackriya-Solutions/meeting-minutes) - A free and open source, self hosted Ai based live meeting note taker and minutes summary generator that can completely run in your Local device (Mac OS and windows OS Support added.
-Working on adding linux support soon) https://meetily.ai/ is meetly ai

-*   [agentclientprotocol/agent-client-protocol](https://github.com/agentclientprotocol/agent-client-protocol) -  A protocol for connecting any editor to any agent

-*   [openai/codex](https://github.com/openai/codex) - Lightweight coding agent that runs in your terminal

-*   [block/goose](https://github.com/block/goose) - an open source, extensible AI agent that goes beyond code suggestions - install, execute, edit, and test with any LLM

-*   [Automattic/harper](https://github.com/Automattic/harper) - Offline, privacy-first grammar checker.
-Fast, open-source, Rust-powered

-*   [yshavit/mdq](https://github.com/yshavit/mdq) - like jq but for Markdown: find specific elements in a md doc

-*   [awwaiid/ghostwriter](https://github.com/awwaiid/ghostwriter) - Use the reMarkable2 as an interface to vision-LLMs (ChatGPT, Claude, Gemini).
-Ghost in the machine!

-*   [01mf02/jaq](https://github.com/01mf02/jaq) - A jq clone focussed on correctness, speed, and simplicity

-*   [sowcow/blank\_slate\_pdf](https://github.com/sowcow/blank_slate_pdf) - Abstract and simplistic PDFs for RM from Rust code.
-There are random experimental PDFs in older releases and Ruby code in older commits.

-*   [loro-dev/loro](https://github.com/loro-dev/loro) - Make your JSON data collaborative and version-controlled with CRDTs

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

-*   [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
-An alternative to Elasticsearch that runs on a few MBs of RAM.

-*   [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.

-*   [casey/just](https://github.com/casey/just) - 🤖 Just a command runner

-*   [spyglass-search/spyglass](https://github.com/spyglass-search/spyglass) - A personal search engine:  Create a searchable library from your personal documents, interests, and more!

-*   [Pagefind/pagefind](https://github.com/Pagefind/pagefind) - Static low-bandwidth search at scale

-*   [jameslittle230/stork](https://github.com/jameslittle230/stork) - 🔎 Impossibly fast web search, made for static sites.

-*   [svix/svix-webhooks](https://github.com/svix/svix-webhooks) - The open source and enterprise-ready webhooks service 🦀

-*   [citybound/citybound](https://github.com/citybound/citybound) - A work-in-progress, open-source, multi-player city simulation game.

-*   [cortesi/spacecurve](https://github.com/cortesi/spacecurve) - A library for drawing space-filling curves like the Hilbert Curve.

 ## CSS